Alzymologist/Kampela/docs/development/survey/initial_summary.md

 Users mentioned that they value mechanical robustness and quality of build.

-One of key demands for key managers noted from the feedback is deep integration into existing wallets.
-Apparently many features of the networks are slowly becoming available in wallets as development proceeds, placing any additional barriers in their wake like keeping a separate client app up to date would only reduce usability of Kampela to minimal and introduce whole lot of new threats caused by extra code maintenance.
+One of the key demands for key managers noted from the feedback is a deep integration into existing wallets, as opposed to making a new app.
+Wallets development naturally lags behind the chains development, and adding more complexity on top of that would significantly decrease the usability of Kampela.

 # Conclusions